ParthSurnar/ParthSurnar/README.md

 ---

 ## About Me
-I'm a Passionate developer with a deep love for coding and technology. 💻
+I'm a Passionate Developer with a deep love for coding and technology. 💻
 I thrive on solving **complex problems** and creating **innovative solutions**.
 Whether it's **web development**, mastering **libraries & frameworks**, or exploring new **programming languages**, I'm always eager to expand my knowledge and push my boundaries. 🌟
 - I believe in **learning by doing** and experimenting with **new tech tools**. ⚙️